-In essence: learning to have long lasting introspective growth, rather than the quick high of an introspective burn.
+In other words, self-awareness is learning to have long lasting introspective growth, rather than the quick high of an introspective burn.

-“We should never say our code of conduct is monolithic/immutable when acted on.
+Self-management: Most accomplished psychologists would define self-management as a measure of an individual’s self control.
+It is more helpfully understood as our internal governance, which directs our life choices.
+Neuro-scientist David Eagleman once wrote that “We should never say our code of conduct is monolithic/immutable when acted on.
 Rather, the whole question of defining our personal responsibilities is not determined by a moment of laxity in self-control.
-Instead, we need to understand that our brains function better for decision making when we consider it as a team of rivals with competing drives that informs our standards in channeling what Lincoln did for tempering decisions in listening to all rival voices which grants us personal growth by leaving the echo of the cave of conformational bias.
+Instead, we need to understand that our brains function better for decision making when we consider it as a team of rivals with competing drives that informs our standards . . .
 Hence, the question is; do they have the confidence of mind to utilize their team of rivals in correcting themselves in redirecting their decision making?”

 Responsible Decision Making

-Responsible decision making: Last, but certainly not least of all, you must guide yourself in decision making judiciously and as illuminatingly as the North Star did for captains of old.
-That means you must be capable to let all your decisions shine!
-Also, when collaborating with other able-minded responsible individuals, it pays to be conduit of confidence of ethical standards.
-Being always cognizant of norms and differing cultural perspectives as they intersect your own.
+Responsible decision making: Last but certainly not least, you must guide yourself in decision making judiciously and as illuminatingly as the North Star.
+That means you must be capable of letting all your decisions shine!
+Also, when collaborating with other individuals, it pays to be aware of your teammates own goals and skill sets.
+Be aware of norms and differing cultural perspectives and be willing to adapt as needed.